 If a power line falls on a car, you should stay inside the vehicle.
 This is the safest place to stay.
 Warn people not to touch the car or the line.
-Call or ask someone to call the local cooperative and emergency services.
+Call or ask someone to call the local cooperative.

 The only circumstance in which you should consider leaving a car that is in contact with a downed power line is if the vehicle catches on fire.
 Open the door.
 Do not step out of the car.
 You may receive a shock.
 Instead, jump free of the car so that your body clears the vehicle before touching the ground.
 Once you clear the car, shuffle at least 50 feet away, with both feet on the ground.